Men should limit alcohol to 1 drink a day, experts say

 The guidelines are based on the overall health of a population, and an individual's risk from drinking could vary depending on a variety of factors and health habits, said Dr. Dariush Mozaffarian, a professor of nutrition at Tufts University.

 Mozaffarian also noted that many people misinterpret the current advice to mean they should have one or two drinks a day.
 The limits are meant for people who already drink.
-The guidelines say that people who do not drink should not start.
+The guidelines do not recommend that people who do not drink alcohol to start doing so.

 Even if most Americans aren’t familiar with the details of the U.S. Dietary Guidelines, they’re subject of intense lobbying because of their power to shape the advice dispensed by doctors and what's served in federal food programs, including school lunches.